archiecobbs/javabox/README.md

 JavaBox supports imposing restrictions on scripts using [controls](https://archiecobbs.github.io/javabox/site/apidocs/org/dellroad/javabox/Control.html).
 Controls are allowed to intercept a script's class loading step and each execution it performs.

+JavaBox supports interrupting scripts in the middle of execution.
+It also has a suspend/resume function, which allows an application thread to block script on certain operations and regain control.

 ### Examples

 Here's a simple "Hello, World" example: